 Suggestions marked with an asterisk are included in the preliminary identification of management measures, described in Section 6.3.
-WMAwater intends to return to Gundagai High School during the Public Exhibition period and discuss the assessment and feasibility of the students' suggestions.

 The school engagement also presented an opportunity to extend the reach of the community consultation material, however unfortunately did not result in receiving many more questionnaires.
 An excerpt from the Gundagai High School newsletter describing the study is included overleaf, which at the very least may have made more residents aware the study was being undertaken.